Chimila language: Phonology

 Plain voiced and prenasalized stops and affricates have been shown to contrast, e.g. kaː "breast", gaː "excrement" and ᵑgaː "wing, feather".
 The most frequent type of consonant cluster is formed by a stop and /ɾ/.
 In general, lenis consonants, except for prenasalized ones, /x/, /ɾ/ and /w/, are realized as fortis whenever they follow the stressed syllable.

+Tone

 According to Trillos Amaya (1997), Chimila also has two tones.
 In monosyllabic words ending in a long vowel, tone is contrastive, e.g. tóː "maraca" (rising tone), tòː "heart" (falling tone).
 In polysyllabic words, the distribution of tones is often predictable: if the syllable following the vowel that bears the tone starts with a geminated consonant or /r/, the tone is falling, however, if the following consonant is not geminated, then the tone is rising.

 Vocabulary

 In early twentieth century, anthropologist Dolmatoff (1947) was able to collect an extensive sample of Chimila words.
 The following table shows some basic vocabulary items of the language: